18F/join.tts.gsa.gov/pages/positions/18f-consulting-software-engineer-gs15.md

 ## Qualifications

 To qualify, you must have one year of specialized experience equivalent to the GS-14 in the federal service.
 Specialized experience is:
 - Experience as a consultant or internal service managing client, partner, or account relationships to deliver on large or complex projects as part of a cross-functional team.
-This experience must include ONE of the following:
+This experience must include **ONE** of the following:
   - Delivering projects with complex requirements, multiple stakeholders with disparate views or high levels of bureaucracy
   - Delivering public-facing products (e.g. e-commerce sites, developer tools/platforms, high-traffic news/media applications, high-traffic mobile applications, etc.) with a large number of users (i.e. 100,000+)
   - Delivering tools or products with high uptime or availability requirements (i.e. SLAs of 99.9%+)

 - Experience developing large scale, full-stack web applications using test-driven development within highly complex, ambiguous or uncertain situations to deliver measurable results for clients.
-This experience must include ALL of the following:
+This experience must include **ALL** of the following:
-  - Developing digital applications using ONE of the following server-side languages: Python, Ruby, Go or Node.js
+  - Developing digital applications using **ONE** of the following server-side languages: Python, Ruby, Go or Node.js
   - Developing digital applications using a relational or non-relational database layer
   - Developing digital applications using version control and repository tools
   - Developing digital applications using test-driven development and software testing tools

-- Experience deploying or operating digital applications on cloud technologies.This experience must include ONE of the following:
+- Experience deploying or operating digital applications on cloud technologies.
+This experience must include **ONE** of the following:
   - Developing digital applications using Infrastructure-as-a-Service (IaaS)
   - Developing digital applications using Platform-as-a-Service (PaaS)
   - Developing digital applications using containerization technologies